Who we are

 • George Contreras: George spent one year in the lab studying the species delimitation of Notoscincus ornatus.

 • Josh De Vera: Josh spent two years in the lab studying the evolution of the PRDM9 gene in lizards and snakes.
-Josh is currently working as a COVID19 safety officer.
+Josh is currently working as an EH&S safety officer.

 • Melissa Diaz: Melissa was a biology undergraduate student & studied lizard behavior.
 She graduated in December 2018 and is currently working as instructional support while pursuing her Masters in education.